Mindful Kindful YOUniversity

 HOST or ATTEND OUR NEXT SCREENING:

-HOST a screening of “May I Be Happy” at your location in San Luis Obispo County or attend our next scheduled screening (see details below).
+HOST a screening of “May I Be Happy” virtually or at your location in San Luis Obispo County or attend our next scheduled screening (see details below).
 Click here to learn “How to Host a screening“.
 Stay up to date on announcements about our next film screening: SUBSCRIBE TO MK YOU NEWS!

 This Feature Length Documentary (80 min) will be followed by a discussion and “Q and A” facilitated by Dee DiGioia, founder of “Mindful Kindful YOUniversity”.
 Due to the nature and length of the documentary film children under 12 should not attend the screening.
 More about the film below!